darmau/shinano-remix/app/content/legal/en.md

 ## 2. Data Collection and Privacy

 1. **Analytics Data**
-   The Site uses [Umami](https://umami.is) for anonymous analytics to improve content and performance.
-Umami collects limited non-personal information, including:
+   The Site uses [Google Analytics 4 (GA4)](https://analytics.google.com/) deployed through [Cloudflare Zaraz](https://www.cloudflare.com/products/zaraz/) for analytics to improve content and performance.
+GA4 collects limited non-personal information, including:
-   - Visitor’s country or region
+   - Visitor's country or region
    - Device type and operating system
    - Browser language and version
    - Page visits and time spent on the Site

    These data are **aggregated and anonymized**.
 They are not associated with identifiable individuals and are never used for tracking or commercial purposes.
+All analytics data is processed through Cloudflare Zaraz, which provides enhanced privacy controls and data processing capabilities.

 2. **User Authentication**
    The Site uses [Supabase Auth](https://supabase.com/docs/guides/auth) for user authentication.
 When you log in or register, authorization is handled directly by the Supabase platform.